-India profile - Media - BBC News

 India profile - Media

+India has a flourishing media scene, with thousands of outlets operating in multiple languages.

-There were more than 180 million TV homes by 2016, many of them connected to direct-to-home satellite and cable services.
-A TV digitisation drive is under way.
+There are around 197 million TV homes, many of them using direct-to-home satellite and cable services.

-There are nearly 800 licensed satellite TV stations.
-Around half of these are news-based outlets, and news programmes often outperform entertainment output.
+Nearly 900 private satellite TV stations are on the air, around half of them devoted to news coverage.

 Doordarshan, the public TV, operates multiple services, including flagship DD1, which reaches hundreds of millions of viewers.

 Multichannel satellite TV is a huge hit.
-Major platforms Dish TV, Tata-Sky, Sun Direct, Big TV and Airtel Digital TV have millions of subscribers.
+Leading platforms have millions of subscribers.
 State-owned Doordarshan runs a free-to-air platform, DD Free Dish.
+Over The Top (OTT) streaming platforms have a large following.

 Music-based FM radio stations abound.
 But only public All India Radio can produce news programming.
 AIR stations reach more than 99% of the population.

-India's press is lively and there are around 12,000 newspaper titles.
-Driven by a growing middle class, newspaper circulations have grown and new titles compete with established dailies.
+India's press is lively and there are around 17,000 newspaper titles.
+Driven by a growing middle class, the cumulative newspaper circulation figure is more than 400 million.

-Self-censorship is encouraged by prosecutions brought against journalists who are deemed to be overly critical of the government, says Reporters Without Borders (RSF).

-Violence against media workers is encouraged by a climate of impunity, says Freedom House.

 India online

-There were more than 462 million internet users by 2016 (InternetLiveStats.com), making India the world's second largest online market after China.
+There were 560 million internet users by March 2019 (InternetWorldStats.com, citing the Internet and Mobile Association of India, IAMAI), the second largest number of internet users in the world after China.

-But the online revolution has been slower to take hold in rural India.
+Internet use has been slower to take hold in rural India.

-Facebook is the leading social network.
+Facebook is the leading social network, with around 300 million users by 2019.
 Twitter is used by celebrities, journalists and politicians.
 Some of them have a mass following.

 There is no systematic filtering of the web.
 But the authorities have clashed with leading social networks over censorship of content deemed to be offensive.

-Rules require internet companies to remove "disparaging" or "blasphemous" content if they receive a complaint from an "affected person".
+Freedom House in its "Freedom of the Net 2018" report noted a large rise in "local internet shutdowns" and "the proliferation of misinformation and fake news across social media".

-The authorities routinely suspend internet services in Indian-administered Kashmir during times of tension.
+The authorities routinely suspend internet services in Indian-administered Kashmir at times of tension.

 Press